ibm-cloud-docs/codeengine/deploy-job.md

 You can view job logs after you add logging capabilities.
 For more information, see [viewing logs](/docs/codeengine?topic=codeengine-view-logs).
 {: tip}

 The `JOB_INDEX` environment variable is automatically injected into each instance of your job whenever the job is run.
 Each job run instance gets its own index from the array of indices that were specified when the job was created.
 You can use `JOB_INDEX` with each instance of your job to find its ordinal position in the set of instances that are created.
-The environment variable key-value pair is set to `JOB_INDEX` and the value is one of the array indices that was specified with **Array indices**, for example `JOB_INDEX=2`.
+The key, for this environment variable key-value pair, is set to `JOB_INDEX` and the value is one of the array indices that was specified with **Array indices**, for example `JOB_INDEX=2`.

 ### Running a job with the CLI
 {: #run-job-cli}